lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 information.
 If needed, layers below use SCHC to compress the header as defined in {{RFC8724}} (represented in dotted lines).

-This use case needs an end-to-end context initialization between the device and the application that is out of scope of this document.
+This use case needs an end-to-end context initialization between the Device and the Application that is out of scope of this document.

 ~~~~
-      (device)            (NGW)                               (App)
+      (Device)            (NGW)                               (App)

       +--------+                                           +--------+
       |  CoAP  |                                           |  CoAP  |